|Early Spring Date:||April 24|

-Indigo Buntings are common breeding birds in the Washington metro area, but they are not common at Monticello Park.
+Spring: Indigo Buntings are common breeding birds in the Washington metro area, but they are not common at Monticello Park.
 On average, only about 17 show up each spring, and during some years, fewer than 10.
-The best time to look for them at Monticello is during the first third of May, but you will have a better chance of seeing one during this period if you visit Occoquan Bay National Wildlife Refuge or areas along the C&O Canal Towpath where they nest.
+The best time to look for them at Monticello is during the first two weeks of May, but you will have a better chance to see one during this period if you visit Occoquan Bay National Wildlife Refuge or areas along the C&O Canal Towpath where they nest.
 They winter in Central America and the Caribbean.

 Where to See Them in the Park

 Indigo Buntings at Monticello usually forage in low vegetation.
 Their preferred habitat is brushy open areas, often next to forests.
 They frequently go into the stream to bathe and drink, especially the portion of the stream in the front of the park.